myousefi2016/QLB/README.md

 4. Compile with `make` which builds QLB by default with CUDA and assumes your CUDA installation is residing in `/usr/local/cuda/`.
 To disable CUDA run `make CUDA=false` instead.

 ### Windows ###

-To build QLB on Windows you should use the Visual Studio 2012 project (QLBwinVS2012.sln).
-The current version can only build QLB __with__ CUDA and therefore requires the [CUDA SDK 7.0][cudasdk] Visual Studio integration.
+To build QLB on Windows you should use the Visual Studio 2012 project (`QLBwinVS2012.sln`).
+You can either build QLB with/without CUDA depending on the configuration mode.
+The CUDA build requires the [CUDA SDK 7.0][cudasdk] Visual Studio integration.

-There are precompiled binaries in `bin/Windows/32-bit` and `bin/Windows/64-bit`.
-These binaries are compiled with CUDA 7.0 and therefore require a NVIDIA Driver of version >= 346.
+There are precompiled binaries `QLBwin.exe` and `QLBwin-no-cuda.exe` in `bin/Windows/32-bit` and `bin/Windows/64-bit`.
+The CUDA binaries are compiled with CUDA 7.0 and therefore require a NVIDIA Driver of version 346 or higher.

 [libGLEW]: http://glew.sourceforge.net/
 [libglut]: http://freeglut.sourceforge.net/